khorben/gbsddialog/README.md

-The objective is to reproduce the same behaviour as the original tool, respecting the exact command-line parameters and output. gbsddialog can then be used as a drop-in replacement to bsddialog, effectively granting the possibility to install FreeBSD entirely in graphical mode.
+The objective is to reproduce the same behaviour as the original tool, respecting the exact command-line parameters and output. gbsddialog can then be used as a drop-in replacement to bsddialog, effectively granting the possibility to install and configure FreeBSD entirely in graphical mode.

-In addition, an implementation of [Xdialog](http://xdialog.free.fr) is also provided, which is meant to be used by `bsdconfig(8)` when invoked for use with a graphical interface through `-S` or `-X`.
+In addition, an implementation of [Xdialog](http://xdialog.free.fr) is also provided, for use with `bsdconfig(8)` when invoked in graphical mode with `-S` or `-X`.

 This project is sponsored by the FreeBSD Foundation.